-- Ellora’s Cave’s lawsuit, complete with the TRO request. (included in removal to federal court document) I analyze the memorandum of law and the request to out anonymous commenters in this post.
+- Ellora’s Cave’s lawsuit, complete with the TRO request.
+I discuss the memorandum of law and the request to out anonymous commenters in this post.

 - The removal to federal court, which I posted the meat of the other day.

 - Opposition to Plaintiff’s Motion for Preliminary Injunction.
 I cover a few points in this post.
 Courtney Milan gives a deeper understanding of the document in her post.
 Exhibits: (Exhibit A, from Jane Litte; Exhibit B, from an editor hired in 2003; Exhibit C, from an author first published by EC in 2007; Exhibit D, from an author first published by EC in 2013; Exhibit E, from an editor hired in 2012; Exhibit F, from an editor hired in 2013; Exhibit G is a true copy of tax liens and Workers’ Comp liens against EC and Tina Engler/Jaid Black.)

 Also of interest: Courtney Milan’s post, On Limited Purpose Public Figures.
 All my blog posts relating to Ellora’s Cave are tagged.
 There are a few not directly related to the lawsuit.

 Dear Author’s Answer

 Note that this is just Dear Author’s answer.
 I expect Jane Litte’s answer shortly.